What is the purpose of Project XIII?

 What kind of device horse power do I need?
 Memory, CPU, etc?

-We have endeavoured to make Project XIII run on all platforms that will run the Silverlight 5.
+Project XIII run on all platforms that will run the Silverlight 5.
 If you pull out an old dual core processor with a small

 amount of memory, and install Silverlight, Project XIII will run, but it does not mean that you will necessarily have a good user experience.